News & Insights

 If you’ve been arrested, it’s critical that you understand how officials make these records available and how you can protect yourself and your online reputation.

-When Can a Criminal Record Be Expunged?
+When Can Criminal Records Be Expunged?

 Usually, a certain amount of time must pass before you can expunge an arrest record or criminal charge.
 How long this is typically depends on state laws and the circumstances.